bids-apps/nipypelines/README.md

 ## Dataflows for the masses

 ### Description
-This app allows running different common workflows on a BIDs dataset
+This app allows preprocessing functional tasks in a BIDs dataset

-Current dataflows:
-- Resting state preprocessing, requires freesurfer to have been run on a participant
+Current dataflow requires freesurfer to have been run on a participant

 ### Documentation
 Provide a link to a documention of your pipeline.